-Steer clear of the road hazard: To protect the bookkeeper from personal liability, consider requiring each check to have a second signature from a supervisor or corporate officer.
+What to watch for: To protect the bookkeeper from personal liability, consider requiring each check to have a second signature from a supervisor or corporate officer.

-Sharp Curves Ahead: Unpaid Payroll Taxes/Withholdings
+Unpaid Payroll Taxes/Withholdings

 Worker classification is one of the IRS’ hot button issues, and the agency is scrutinizing business tax returns for red flags.
 If a company claims that employees are independent contractors and the IRS later reclassifies those workers as employees, then who is liable for the unpaid payroll taxes?
 Consider another scenario: A company that is short on cash pays its vendors before remitting payroll tax withholdings to the IRS.
 Who is responsible for that decision?

 In both scenarios, the IRS could hold bookkeepers personally liable for 100% of any trust fund taxes (i.e., employees’ Social Security, Medicare, and withheld income taxes) if they:

 - are “responsible parties” with decision-making authority (in other words, as a check-signer, they decide which checks to send out), or

 - willingly did not pay the taxes, even if a corporate officer directed them not to do so.